sitmun/sitmun-plugin-core/src/main/angular-library/USAGE.md

 In this document we will focus on the Angular client side development.
 SITMUN Angular application development is based on [SITMUN Core Angular Library](https://github.com/sitmun/sitmun-plugin-core/tree/master/src/main/angular-library) and [Angular Material](https://material.angular.io/) components.

 In order to develop an Angular SITMUN application, there are a handful of setup steps to go through that vary based on your app environment.
+In order to simplify the process, we provide a demo application, that you can take advantage of it.
 Generally, the steps are:

 * Download the demo application repository